Orchemist/Interaction-design-exam/README.md

 # Interaction-design-exam
-This is just a placeholder for the exam
+This is currently just a placeholder for the exam, but in the future, it may be used for an actual portfolio for jobahunting.